 - Those who may pose a risk of harm to a child.

+It is vital that information is shared in an appropriate and timely fashion.
 Often, it is only when information from a number of sources has been shared and is then put together, that it becomes clear that a child has suffered, or is likely to suffer, significant harm.
 Practitioners should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children.
-This includes when problems first emerge, or where a child is already known to the Children's Services Trust (e.g. they are being supported as a child in need or have a child protection plan).
+This includes when problems first emerge, or where a child is already known to local authority children's social care (e.g. they are being supported as a child in need or have a child protection plan).

 Practitioners should also be alert to sharing important information about any adults with whom that child has contact, which may impact on the child's safety or welfare.

-The General Data Protection Regulations (GDPR) and the Data Protection Act 2018 replaced the Data Protection Act 1998.
+The UK General Data Protection Regulations (GDPR) and the Data Protection Act 2018 supersede the Data Protection Act 1998.
 Practitioners must have due regard to the relevant data protection principles which allow them to share personal information.

 To effectively share information: